CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/concurrency/semaphores/semaphore-could-not-be-acquired-exception.md

 ### Semaphore Name

-The name of the semaphore that was attempted to be acquired.
+The [Name][SemaphoreName] of the semaphore that was attempted to be acquired.

 | | |
 |-----------|------------|